AlexArendsen/dishdriver/BRANCHING.md

 ## Branching

 * `master`
-* `app-master`
+* `ui-master`
-* `app-development`
+* `ui-development`
 * `lib-master`
 * `lib-development`

-`app-master` and `lib-master` should contain stable versions of their respective components at all times. `app-development` and `lib-development`, on the other hand, do not have to be stable.
+`ui-master` and `lib-master` should contain stable versions of their respective components at all times. `ui-development` and `lib-development`, on the other hand, do not have to be stable.
 The `master` branch should contain the most recent releases from both subcomponents.

-This setup allows the app and the library to have compatible versions of one another, and prevents breakage in one component from preventing the other component from being effectively developed.
+This setup allows the UI and the library to have compatible versions of one another, and prevents breakage in one component from preventing the other component from being effectively developed.